 What to Serve With It

-Steamed fish or sautéed shrimp are excellent pairings for this recipe.
+Steamed fish, steak bites, or sautéed shrimp are excellent pairings for this recipe.
 If you’re in the mood for something more substantial, consider sautéing it with teriyaki chicken or Chicken and Broccoli Stir Fry.

 Storing and Reheating the Leftovers

 Leftovers will keep in a tightly covered container in the refrigerator for up to four days, or in the freezer for up to four months.
 Reheat on low or medium in the microwave or stovetop until heated through.
 Don’t overdo the heat or your bok choy could get mushy and overdone.

 - Sweet and Sour Pork – a perfect balance of sweet & sour

 - Chicken Chow Mein – ready in 30 minutes!